BenjHalliday/OSG_Eletronic_lab_Book_JH/Protocols/Baking_A_Cake.md

 1. Sift together the flour, baking powder, and salt.
 Set aside.

 1. Divide the batter between cake pans.
 Use a scale or mechanical ice cream scoop to evenly divide the batter.

-1. Smooth the tops with an offset spatula.
-Drop the pans against the counter to shake out air bubbles.